 - REVIEW: Matilde de la Torre and the Republican Courts in 1930s Spain (review) (2017)

-I also use the informality of blogging to re-visit and further explore my love for art and its connection to my research — especially surrealism and Salvador Dali, two topics that first sparked my interest in Spanish cultural history almost 20 years ago (!), but that I had set aside while working on what became my main areas of research: cultural representations of motherhood and feminism in early 20th-century Spanish literature.
-This past summer (2020) I taught an online, intensive Transatlantic Art course for the MA Program at the University of Southern Oregon’s Summer Language Institute for Spanish Teachers… so I’ll likely be adding more posts about that experience over the course of 2021.
+I use the informality of blogging to re-visit and further explore my love for art and its connection to my research — especially surrealism and Salvador Dali, two topics that first sparked my interest in Spanish cultural history over 20 years ago (!), but that I had set aside while working on what became my main areas of research: cultural representations of motherhood and feminism in early 20th-century Spanish literature.
+In the summer of 2020, I taught an online, intensive Transatlantic Art course for the MA Program at the University of Southern Oregon’s Summer Language Institute for Spanish Teachers… and I have adapted that course to the MA Spanish program here at K-State (2023 & 2024), so I will likely continue to post art-teaching-related content!

 DISCLAIMER – Since I write so many posts linking to books or media that can easily be purchased on Amazon, I chose to become a participant in the Amazon Services LLC Associates program, an affiliate advertising program designed to provide a means for sites like mine to earn small advertising fees by advertising and linking to Amazon.com.